Josh Johnson (quarterback): 2009

-He was selected by the Tampa Bay Buccaneers with the 25th pick of the fifth round (160th overall) in 2008 NFL draft.

-Johnson made his first appearance in a regular season NFL game on September 27, 2009, at Tampa's Raymond James Stadium against the New York Giants.
+Johnson made his first appearance in a regular season NFL game in Week 3 against the New York Giants.
 When Johnson replaced Byron Leftwich as Tampa Bay's quarterback with 9:33 remaining, the Buccaneers had accumulated only 35 total yards and one first down against the favored Giants.
-Taking his first pro snap, Johnson found Antonio Bryant for 6 yards, marking the afternoon's first reception by a Tampa Bay wide receiver.
-Johnson ran for 15 yards and added three more completions for 30 yards as the Buccaneers finished with 86 yards in a 24–0 loss.
+Taking his first pro snap, Johnson found Antonio Bryant for six yards, marking the afternoon's first reception by a Tampa Bay wide receiver.
+Johnson ran for 15 yards and added three more completions for 30 yards as the Buccaneers finished the 24–0 loss with 86 yards.
 Johnson drove the Buccaneers from their own 24 to the New York five-yard line in his only possession.
 One of Johnson's passes zipped through Michael Clayton's hands in the end zone.
-Johnson was named the starting quarterback on September 28, 2009, and earned his first career start on October 4, 2009, in a 16–13 loss to Washington.
-He threw his first career touchdown pass to Antonio Bryant on his first pass of the game.
+Johnson was named the starting quarterback for the Week 4 matchup against the Washington Redskins.
+He threw his first career touchdown pass to Antonio Bryant on his first pass of the game and finished the 16–13 road loss with 106 passing yards, the aforementioned touchdown, and an interception to go along with seven carries for 41 yards.

+During a Week 5 33–14 road loss to the Philadelphia Eagles, Johnson threw for 240 yards, two touchdowns, and three interceptions while also rushing five times for 40 yards.
+In the next game against the Carolina Panthers, he had 147 passing yards and an interception to go along with eight carries for 45 yards during the 28–21 loss.
+The following week against the New England Patriots in London, Johnson completed nine of 26 passes for 156 yards, a touchdown, and three interceptions in the 35–7 loss.

+Johnson finished the 2009 season with 685 passing yards, four touchdowns, and eight interceptions to go along with 22 carries for 148 yards in six games and four starts.

 2010

-During the 2010 season, Johnson notched a 95.6 passer rating as backup quarterback, and also made appearances in the offense's wildcat formation.
-Johnson was a backup to Josh Freeman in 2010, completing 14 of 16 passes for 111 yards.
+During the 2010 season, Johnson was a backup to Josh Freeman, completing 14 of 16 passes for 111 yards in 11 games and no starts.

 2011

-On December 4, 2011, Johnson started in place of the injured Josh Freeman against the Carolina Panthers.
-Johnson completed 16 of his 27 passing attempts with 229 passing yards, one touchdown pass, and one interception.
-Tampa Bay lost the game 38–19.
-He also made a brief appearance the following week, but attempted only two passes, one for three yards, and the other an interception.
+During Week 13, Johnson started in place of the injured Josh Freeman against the Panthers.
+Johnson threw for 229 yards, a touchdown, and an interception while also rushing five times for 45 yards in the 38–19 loss.
+In the next game against the Jacksonville Jaguars, he finished with three passing yards and an interception out of two pass attempts during the 41–14 road loss.

+Johnson finished the 2011 season with 246 passing yards, a touchdown, and two interceptions to go along with 11 carries for 67 yards in nine games and one start.

 San Francisco 49ers (first stint)

 On March 22, 2012, Johnson signed a two-year deal with the San Francisco 49ers, reuniting with his coach from the University of San Diego, Jim Harbaugh.
-On August 31, 2012, Johnson was one of 21 players cut as the 49ers trimmed their roster to the 53-man limit for the regular season.
+On August 31, Johnson was one of 21 players cut as the 49ers trimmed their roster to the 53-man limit for the regular season.

 Johnson tried out for the Chicago Bears on December 12, 2012.